Textualize/textual/docs/blog/posts/textual-serve-files.md

 ---
 draft: false
-date: 2024-08-30
+date: 2024-09-08
 categories:
   - DevLog
 authors:
   - darrenburns
-title: "Improving Textual apps running in the browser"
+title: "Towards Textual Web Applications"
 ---

-In this post we'll look at some new functionality available in Textual apps which are being accessed via a browser and how it helps provide a more equal experience across platforms.
+In this post we'll look at some new functionality available in Textual apps accessed via a browser and how it helps provide a more equal experience across platforms.

 <!-- more -->